Skip to Main Content

 General Description:

-English 300L is offered in support of 300 Level English courses and is required* the first time a student takes a 300 level course.
+English 300L is offered in support of 300 Level English courses and is required the first time a student takes a 300 level English course.
 This course is a deep dive into academic research skills and information literacy and is designed to support students at all levels in developing research skills and confidence.

 Learning Goals: